Version. 2 – updated June – 2018 (After 5 years tweaking the same kick drum…)

 Check the kick level on different systems – studio monitors, headphones, laptop speakers, club systems (if you get a chance) – it is easy to mix it too loud.
 Side chain the bass if the kick needs more room to breathe.
 Try EQing out the mid a little to give a nice rotund thump – Listen to KRL’s music

-As we discussed earlier your kick should not dominate your mix but it should sit nicely in it.
+Your kick should not dominate your mix – as I mentioned it’s a game of balance.
+It should sit nicely but prominently in it.
 It’s one of the most important parts of the mix but the best kicks always sound louder than they really are because of the way they’re mixed and how they sit with the other elements.
-You need to know where the bass in your kick sits, where the mid punch and the top end sit in terms of EQ and then adjust the things around them in the mix to compensate and to clear room for them.
-You will often find you can carve a little bit away from other prominent lead or bass parts just at the most important points for a kick and really let it fill them up without feeling you have lost anything from the tracks you cut from.
-You are effectively taking advantage of the kicks ear catching qualities to basically clean up your mix and leave a bit of space.
+You need to know where the bass in your kick sits, where the mid punch and the top end sit in terms of EQ and then adjust the things around them in the mix to compensate and to clear room for them so they cut through.
+You will often find you can carve a couple of Db away from other prominent lead or bass parts thats fall at the same time as the kick and it will really let the bass drum come through clearly without losing any feeling from the tracks you cut from.
+You are effectively taking advantage of the kicks ear catching qualities to clean up your mix and lock in the groove.
 Once the balance of your kick and other main mix elements is nice you gain a lovely texture and rhythm to things.
-Everything feels natural – nothing fighting against anything else – that’s what you are listening for.
+Everything feels natural – with nothing fighting against anything else – that’s what you are listening for.
 Free flowing sound, well balanced tones and that everything can be heard fully in the mix.
 A good technique/experiment is to turn your kick down a few Db even if it does sound right, once it’s turned down, adjust the EQ on the other tracks to make sure the kick has plenty of room around it and nothings clashing or masking it.
-See how your mix sounds, then if your groove rolls just a little freer, and things don’t seem so squashed… then you had previously set your kick too loud 😉
+See how your mix sounds, then if your groove sounds tighter, and things don’t seem so squashed… then you had previously set your kick too loud 😉 Which is a common mistake.

 EQng is the key.
 Its pretty obvious, but a well EQed kick will sit well with the sub and the rest of the tune.
 I usually do a pretty big boost and sweep around 200-300hz to find any muddy/resonant frequencies and then make a dip once I have found one.
 A bit of a boost at 90-110 hz always gives proceedings a bit more thump.
 I find playing the kick and standing in all sorts of places in/outside the room will give you an idea of how it will sound in different places, which essentially is the aim, for your music to sound as similar as it does in the studio to out in clubs/cars/homes.” – Listen to Midlands music

-There are proponents for and against tuning your kick.
-There is a lot of great music where it’s not tuned, because it wasn’t possible, or because they just didn’t want to.
+Tuning can have a massive effect on the mix, changing phase relationships and the way sounds lay over each other often quite drastically.
+There is a lot of great music where the drums are not tuned.
 This is why I find it hard to say it’s vital to a good mix.
-BUT, that said, what will bring down a mix in no time, is if the kick is truly out of key, or clashing in some way.
+BUT, with that said, what will bring down a mix in no time is if the kick is truly out of key, or clashing in some way.
 This is what you need to be most aware of.
-It’s hard to listen to percussion in terms of tune and so on as the note is often so short and often all over the place.
-But always have a think about if it’s clashing, try moving its pitch up and down a little bit see if things start to sound a little more solid.
+It’s sometimes hard to listen to percussion in terms of tune as the note is often so short and often all over the place.
+But always have a think about things in terms of clashing, try moving its pitch up and down a little bit see if things start to sound a little more solid and clear.
 If your kick has a prominent tone to it, you can try tuning it fully by ear, or by pitching it up and checking it on a guitar tuner or something, it’ll never harm your track.
+Often I will mess with the fine tune on the sampler just to see if i can get the bottom of the kick coming through clearer.

 When I begin the process of writing a track I generally settle on a nice sounding kick thats close to what I want and carry on writing, once elements and vibe are locked in I re-address the sound and texture of the kick to compliment the track.
 Layering kicks EQing and processing play strong parts.” – Listen to Oli Furness’s music